Buying A House – The Process

 OBTAIN A MORTGAGE PRE-APPROVAL

 The first and most important step is to obtain a pre-approval from your bank/lender or mortgage broker.
-I can recommend a mortgage broker for you if needed or you can also obtain a pre-approval in 15 minutes below.
+I can recommend a mortgage broker for you if needed.
 This step is very important for a number of reasons.
 First, you’ll need to know exactly how much money you’ll be able to spend.
 The last thing you want is to fall in love with a home that you can’t buy.

 Second, you’ll want to make sure there are no blemishes or mistakes on your credit history.
 If there are, you can address them now before it’s too late.
 Lastly, when you find the right home and submit an offer, you will likely have 5 days or less to satisfy a finance condition.
 If you find yourself competing against other offers, you may also feel pressure to remove your finance condition altogether.
 Obtaining a pre-approval first will speed up the process with your lender and and give you the confidence to eventually satisfy or waive your condition when the time comes.